albertobas/albertobas.com/README.md

 The page is in both dark and light mode and uses the `prefers-color-scheme` CSS media feature to select between both.

-Furthermore, this website is entirely translated to spanish.
+Furthermore, this website is entirely translated to Spanish.

 ## Technical details